Parks and Recreation

 Is there any place to hunt or fish close to Fort McMurray?

 There are many opportunities to fish and hunt close to Fort McMurray.
-There is drive accessible fishing with both lodge and cabin accomodations.
-Also, air access to many lakes is available through independent operators.
-For more information, please visit Fort McMurray Tourism Fishing & Hunting.
+There is vehicle-accessible fishing with both lodge and cabin accommodations.
+Air access to many lakes is available through independent operators.
+For more information, contact Fort McMurray Tourism.

 Do I need any special permits to hunt or fish?